Skip to main content

 Frazes Hill has prepared the Chicago Symphony Chorus for Maestros Alsop, Boulez, Barenboim, Conlon, Levine, Mehta, Salonen, Tilson Thomas, and many others.
 Recordings of Frazes Hill’s Chicago Symphony Chorus preparations on the CSO Resound label include Beethoven, A tribute to Daniel Barenboim and Chicago Symphony Chorus: A 50th Anniversary Celebration.

-Frazes Hill is a frequent guest conductor and guest speaker.
-As a clinician, she conducts festivals and concerts throughout the country.
-Frazes Hill is a published author, including her newly released book Margaret Hillis: Unsung Pioneer, published by GIA.
-As an advocate for women conductors past and present, Frazes Hill joined conductor Marin Alsop, as a featured speaker for the 2022 Ravinia Festival Symposium Breaking Barriers: Forging Paths for Women Conductors.
+Frazes Hill is a frequent guest conductor and guest speaker, and as a clinician, she conducts festivals and concerts throughout the country.
+Her first book — Margaret Hillis: Unsung Pioneer — was released by GIA Publications in 2022.
+As an advocate for women conductors past and present, she joined conductor Marin Alsop as a featured speaker for the 2022 Ravinia Festival symposium Breaking Barriers: Forging Paths for Women Conductors.
 Frazes Hill shares her scholarship through published articles for national education and choral journals on topics of her research in choral conducting and music education.